baconjs/bacon.js/README.md

 `stream.merge(stream2)` merges two streams into one stream that delivers events from both

-`stream.takeUntil(stream2)` takes elements from source until a Next event appears in the other stream.
-If other stream ends without value, it is ignored

 `stream.delay(delay)` delays the stream by given amount of milliseconds

 `stream.throttle(delay)` throttles stream by given amount of